robfatland/ops/chemistry/README.md

-Suppose we have to start doing chemistry problems and we are presented with these two:
+Suppose we have to start doing chemistry problems and we are presented with:

 26. How many mL of 0.25M KMnO4 are needed to deliver 0.00450 moles of KMnO4 during a chemical reaction?